FrankFundel/DatevAcc/README.md

 2. Enter hostname (http://server:port/)
 3. Enter username and password
 4. Select clients to be retrieved
+5. Enter MySQL Data
-5. The tool starts downloaded all account postings from all fiscal years
+6. The tool starts downloading all account postings from all fiscal years

 ## More